splunk-terraform/terraform-provider-signalfx/website/docs/r/metric_ruleset.html.markdown

 Provides an Observability Cloud resource for managing metric rulesets

-~> **NOTE** When managing metric rulesets to drop data use a session token for an administrator to authenticate the SignalFx provider.
+~> **NOTE** When managing metric rulesets to drop data use a session token for an administrator to authenticate the Splunk Observability Cloud provider.
 See [Operations that require a session token for an administrator](https://dev.splunk.com/observability/docs/administration/authtokens#Operations-that-require-a-session-token-for-an-administrator).
 Otherwise you'll receive a 4xx error.

-## Example Usage
+## Example

 ```tf
 resource "signalfx_metric_ruleset" "cpu_utilization_metric_ruleset" {